Realising you have a problem with alcohol is the first big step to getting help.

 - SMART Recovery groups help people decide whether they have a problem, build up their motivation to change, and offer a set of proven tools and techniques to support recovery.

 Caring for an alcoholic?
-Find out where you can get support.
+Find out where you can get support on the Carers Trust website.

 Most people receive support to stop drinking and recovery support in the community.